Europa Universalis: Gameplay

-Europa Universalis lets the player take control of one of seven European nations (others are available in different scenarios) from 1492 to 1801, expanding its power through military might, diplomacy, and colonial wealth.
-The game takes place on a map divided into 3,633 provinces, and proceeds in a pausable real time format.
+The game lets the player take control of one of seven European nations (others are available in different scenarios) from 1492 to 1792, expanding its power through military might, diplomacy, and colonial wealth.
+The game takes place on a two-dimensional map divided into approximately 1,500 provinces, and proceeds in a pausable real time format.

-The player starts the game on a two-dimensional map, which is divided into provinces and sea zones.
 Part of the presented world is invisible for the player (terra incognita) – it is however possible to explore individual provinces.

 The player directs one of the eight European powers available in the scenario and represents the individual historical rulers.
 They change over time according to historical realities and have different skills that translate into the development of the country.
 For example, John III Sobieski has high military skills in the game and Suleiman the Magnificent is a character with high administrative skills.
 The game features a number of historical events, such as the Reformation, the Treaty of Tordesillas and the uprising in the Netherlands, which have a significant impact on the game.

-The player can take care of technological development in his own country by allocating part of the budget to research.
-Technological progress is linear and consists in reaching higher and higher levels of technology in four areas: army, navy, infrastructure and trade.
+The player can take care of technological development in their own country by allocating part of the budget to research.
+Technological progress is linear and consists in reaching higher and higher levels of technology in four areas: army, navy, infrastructure, and trade.
 With progressive development, the player gains new capabilities, such as improved units.
 It is also possible to increase spending to maintain stability in the state or to abandon all subsidies to increase the state treasury at the expense of rising inflation.

 Rebellions of the population can be a problem for internal development.
 Rebellions occur when there are differences between the state religion and the religion followed in a province (there are several different faiths and religions in the game), taxation of the population through the establishment of a tax collector's office, or as a result of game-activated events.
 Rebels can even secede from the state and declare independence.
 Therefore, the stability system plays an important role in the game, which determines the risk of rebellion in the provinces, as well as the speed of city development and the amount of taxes collected.

 A special element of the game is the colonisation of uninhabited territories.
 The player, using conquistadors (in the case of land forces) and explorers (for sea forces) has the possibility to discover new provinces and thanks to the settlers can settle the chosen territory.